She was known as "the Queen of the Great Lakes."

 The South American and her near-identical fleet mate the North American were popular sights as they took passengers on cruises around the Great Lakes.
 They made regular runs to Buffalo, N.Y.; Cleveland; Mackinac Island; Chicago; Duluth, Minn.; and Detroit.

-The South American was built in 1914 at the Great Lakes Engineering Works at River Rouge, also for the Chicago, Duluth & Georgian Bay Transit Co.
-She was 290 feet, 31 feet longer than her older running mate.
+The South American was launched Feb.
+21, 1914, at the Great Lakes Engineering Works in Ecorse, MIch.
+Miss Dorothy Bour of Chicago broke a bottle of wine across the bow at 11:30 a.m.
+She was built for the Chicago, Duluth & Georgian Bay Transit Co.
+She was 290 feet, 31 feet longer than the North American.

 In 1967, her final year of service, she shuttled guests to Montreal’s Expo ‘67, a last gasp of glory.
 On Oct.
 16, 1967, she left Detroit for the last time, making her the last of her kind to sail out of the Motor City.
 The era of American overnight passenger steamers on the Great Lakes had officially come to a close.